 - X: Used for large, long and broad muscles, like the biceps femoris

 Upcoming Kinesio Taping Classes

-Kinesio Taping® Advanced Techniques and Clinical Reasoning – February 24, 2018 – San Diego, California – David K. Garcia PT, CKTI
+Kinesio Taping® Advanced Techniques and Clinical Reasoning – June 23, 2018 – San Antonio, Texas – Virginia Isabel Ellis PTA, LMT, CKTI

 The average kinesio taping course provides 3 to 16 hours of continuing education credits.
 Multiple levels and some specialty courses that provide kinesio taping certification are often available.
 Whether it’s working with athletes before a marathon or helping expecting mothers stay active, there are many ways bodyworkers can use KT to benefit their practice.